VentGrey/debian-ventutils/README.md

 These are designed to make things more bearable on Linux.

+## Disclaimer

+These files were built for my personal use so they may change or get deleted at some point in time.
+Also some of them contain swearing in them, if you don't like cursing, please don't use this.

 ## Included Files

 These tools are divided into categories, depending on their use.
 Most programs